-Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+1. Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

 Yes, one on site category III wetland (Wetland B) was identified on the eastern portion of parcel 0420174075.
-One off-site category III wetland (Wetland A) located south of 19th Ave NE.
-Three WSDOT off-site wetlands, (Wetland 87,93 & 89) to the east.
-Two streams (Streams 14 and 15) are located off-site to the north and northeast of parcel 0420174075.
+One off-site category II wetland (Wetland A) located south of 19th Ave NE.
+Two streams, Stream 14 and Stream 15, were identified within an off-site WSDOT-owned portion of the Study Area.
+Both Streams 14 and 15 are categorized as non-fish, perennial waters in WSDOT critical areas reporting (Herrera 2022; WSDOT 2023).
+Four WSDOT off-site wetlands, (Wetland 87,93, 89 & 146/148) to the north and east of the project site.